sbergercnmc/duonovo/README.md

 ```

 duoNovo returns a `GRanges` containing all candidate variants tested for
+de novo status.
+A column named `duoNovo_classification` provides the
-de novo status, along with their classification into de novo, present on
+classification of each variant as de novo, present on the haplotype
-the haplotype inherited from the non-sequenced parent, and uncertain.
-It
+inherited from the non-sequenced parent, or uncertain.
+Additional
-also includes additional pertinent information, such as the minimum of
+columns provide further pertinent information, such as the minimum of
 the two Hamming distances supporting the non-IBD status of the proband
 haplotype not containing the variant of interest and the two parental
 haplotypes, as well as the counts of the different proband-parent